steve12345585/SnipeOffice/svx/README.md

 ## SdrObject

-The shapes you can see in LibreOffice (like rectangle, etc.) are SdrObjects.
+The shapes you can see in SnipeOffice (like rectangle, etc.) are SdrObjects.
 They are declared as a hierarchy:

     SdrObject <- SdrAttrObj <- E3dObject <- E3dCompoundObject <- E3dCubeObj